 On many longrifles, there are mouldings along the forearm (usually the upper forearm) and along toe of the buttstock.
-Most often these are simple raised moldings cut in with a knife or chisel and then relieved behind the cut with the chisel.
+Most often these are simple raised moldings cut in with a knife or chisel and then relieved behind the cut with the chisel or knife.
 The moulding is usually cleaned up using a slim triangular file with the tip ground off forming a scraping surface.
-The same tools may used for incised lines.
 The photo to the right shows a lower buttstock moulding cut with just the knife and the chisel.